pgRouting/pgrouting/README.md

 * Shortest Path A*
 * Bi-directional Dijkstra Shortest Path
 * Bi-directional A* Shortest Path
+* Shortest Path Dijkstra Family of functions
-* Shortest Path Dijkstra
+* Shortest Path Dijkstra Cost Family of functions
 * Driving Distance
-* K-Shortest Path, Multiple Alternative Paths
+* K-Shortest Path, Multiple Alternative Paths (Yen's algorithm)
-* K-Dijkstra, One to Many Shortest Path
 * Traveling Sales Person
 * Turn Restriction Shortest Path (TRSP)

+Additionaly, ready for testing and to be part of 2.3 official version:

+* Shortest Path Dijkstra With Points Family of functions
+* Shortest Path Dijkstra Cost With Points Family of functions
+* Driving Distance With Points
+* K-Shortest Path With Points, Multiple Alternative Paths (Yen's algorithm)
+* Dijkstra Via vertices

+Family of functions include:

+* one to one
+* one to many
+* many to one
+* many to many

 ## REQUIREMENTS